Working with machines

 <0x70001000, 0x70001017>

-The format of .repl (Renode platform) files is presented in the Describing platforms section.
+The format of .repl (Renode platform) files is presented in the Describing platform section.

 Accessing and manipulating peripherals